WHY TAKE THIS COURSE?

 The Drysuit Primer is normally conducted over one day.
 It requires a minimum of two dives and at least eight hours of instruction, encompassing classroom lectures, land drills, and in-water work.

-Instruction tuition for a GUE Doubles Primer is $200.
+Instruction tuition for a GUE Drysuit Primer is $200.
 Cost for any pool rental, gas fills, tank rentals, classroom, and other course-related expenses is $100.
 Gear rental outside of tanks, food, lodging, transportation and dive site access fees are the responsibility of the individual diver.

 Tuition is due at time of booking, and is non-refundable 45 days out.
 Full course payment is due 30 days prior to class, and is non-refundable upon payment.
 In the event there is a cancellation or you are unable to attend a course, all efforts will be made to fill the vacant spot, but this is not a guarantee that the spot will be filled.